 We will manage the grant agreement through the online portal.
 This includes issuing and executing the grant agreement.
 Execute means both you and the Commonwealth have accepted the agreement.
-You must not start any grant project activities until a grant agreement is executed.
-We are not responsible for any expenditure you incur and cannot make any payments until a grant agreement is executed.
+You must not start any grant project activities until you have been notified that your project has been approved.
+We are not responsible for any expenditure you incur and cannot make any payments until a grant agreement is executed